Abalsh/seledka/Protective Measures.md

 ## Using Antiviruses
 * It is one of the utmost tasks to set up an antivirus in order to protect your device from malware and dangerous creatures.
 * There is a special tool called Virus Total which used on the web to scan malicious links, files, ip addresses, and file hashes using more than 70 anti-viruses, think of it as a software that uses other anti-viruses to scan all at once.
+// for additional information on Virus Total, refer to their website: www.virustotal.com
 ## Detecting Malicious Plugins
 * Open a browser window and visit a known-good website, such as Google.com.
 Infected plugins often inject advertisements into the pages that display.
 If you see a lot of ads or strange text, you probably have an infected browser plugin.
 Ask a co-worker to pull up the same site on their computer and compare the appearance.
 * Manually enter a few Web addresses to determine whether the browser opens the correct pages.
 Some malicious plugins will redirect you to unsafe websites or produce pop-up advertisements.